She joined the only Black female unit sent overseas in WWII. Now 102, she’s the oldest living member.

 “It was one of the proudest days of my life,” said Davis, who is from Montgomery, Ala.
 “I was honored to serve, and if I could do it again, I would.”

-The National World War II Museum plans to honor Davis in June as the oldest surviving member of the “Six Triple Eight” — the U.S. Army 6888th Central Postal Directory Battalion.
+The National WWII Museum plans to honor Davis in June as the oldest surviving member of the “Six Triple Eight” — the U.S. Army 6888th Central Postal Directory Battalion.
 President Biden signed legislation March 14 to present Davis and the other five surviving members of the battalion with the Congressional Gold Medal.

-“Ms. Davis’s story is inspirational,” said Col. Peter D. Crean, vice president of education and access for the National World War II Museum.
+“Ms. Davis’s story is inspirational,” said Col. Peter D. Crean, vice president of education and access for the National WWII Museum.
 “At a time when both women and African Americans were segregated and discounted in the military, she and the women of the U.S. Army 6888th Central Postal Directory Battalion volunteered to serve and contribute to the war effort.”

 While processing mail isn’t a task that necessarily stands out during wartime, he said, the mail was terribly backlogged and causing frustration among the troops.